liam-chalmers/ty-2022/README.md

 Monday 7th to Friday 11th of November

 [Fleury Engineering](https://fleuryengineering.com/) design and create industrial fuel systems and solutions for turbines, data centres and airports.
+It is located in the Carrigaline Business Park.

 #### A week in Fleury Engineering
 On my first day i worked with Felipe, a Brazilian engineer.